 A 2-day course.
 (1-day version also available.)

-Powerful non-physical techniques for handling aggression and violence effectively.
+Powerful non-physical techniques for handling aggression and violence in the least restrictive way.

-First run in 1983 and constantly developed since then, this course is the 'original' of courses on the non-physical management of aggression.
-Attended so far by about 100,000 participants it covers how and why anger and aggression develop, how to prevent aggressive and violent incidents (both to oneself and others), key techniques for responding to an actively aggressive or violent person, and what to do after an incident has been resolved.
-Everything you need to know about non-physical responses to anger, aggression and violence.
+Whether you simply want to be effective in controlling aggression or whether your focus is on least restrictive approaches, this course is for you.
+The 'original' of courses on the least restrictive management of aggression it has been attended so far by about 125,000 professionals.
+Providing the foundation knowledge on how and why anger and aggression develop, it shows: how to prevent aggressive and violent incidents (both to oneself and others), key techniques for responding to an actively aggressive or violent person, and what to do after an incident has been resolved.
+Everything you need to know about least restrictive responses to anger, aggression and violence.

 A 3-day course.